CommandPost/FCPCafe/docs/developers/fxplug.md

 ---

+### Why does my Viewer turn red on Intel?

+If you're using OSC controls via FxPlug, even if you're not drawing something to the screen, you still need to provide a valid texture, otherwise you can get an red overlay across the entire Final Cut Pro Viewer, even if your effect/title/generator/transition is disabled.

+---

 ### Can I change a `ParameterSubGroup` `Name` via code?

 No, currently it doesn't seem possible.
 See bug report [here](https://github.com/CommandPost/FCPCafe/issues/312).